 Law 697: Moot Court

-Sequence and Prerequisites: Successful completion of Law 793: Advanced Legal Writing: Appellate Advocacy.
+Performance in Law 793: Advanced Legal Writing: Appellate Advocacy (Fall semester)

-Evaluation: The course will be evaluated on written work and oral presentations, including the appellate brief and final oral arguments.
+Evaluation: The course will be evaluated on written work, oral presentations, and providing assistance and feedback to other students enrolled in moot court during structured sessions and activities.
 The credit will be earned on a Satisfactory/Unsatisfactory basis.

 Course Classification: Experiential